Oops! Something went wrong while submitting the form.

 Ella Mi is a medical doctor specializing in oncology with a dual background in computer science.
 She holds an NIHR Academic Clinical Fellowship in medical oncology at Oxford, and has led preclinical and clinical cancer research studies at the University of Cambridge and Imperial College London, with notable research achievements that includes identifying the most common genetic alteration in splenic marginal zone lymphoma, leading a longitudinal gastric cancer screening study and a machine learning programme to improve prognostication of brain tumours, which won the prestigious National Cancer Research Institute Award and received media coverage internationally.
 She obtained a 1st class Bachelor’s degree in Biochemistry and a medical degree at the University of Cambridge and has undertaken her Masters in Computer Science at the University of Oxford as a DeepMind Scholar.
 Ella has a keen interest in accelerating the clinical uptake of new medical technologies, and previously worked on Interventional Procedures at NICE and on commercial projects with Google Health and Huma.

-Medical Affairs and Regulatory Manager
+Head of Medical and Regulatory Affairs

 Luke Hankey graduated from the University of Liverpool in 2019 with a degree in Biological and Medical Sciences with a project focus on lysis of cancer cells.
 Throughout his studies, he acquired the Liverpool Excellence Scholarship as merit for his work.
 He has since developed applications to showcase his passion for coding and combined this with his strong academic background.
 He has now moved into the field of Machine Learning as a Junior Programmer to aid in the statistical analysis of biological and clinical datasets.